ISSN 2524-1052 (Online)

 Our reviewers are aware that submitted manuscripts are the authors’ private property and are not the subject to unauthorized disclosure.

 A reviewer’s decision is not final.
 Authors have a right to appeal against a reviewer’s decision.
 In this case the paper will be sent to the independent referee or to adjudicating member of the Editorial Board for assessment.
 A final decision on the appeal remains with the Editorial Board.

 The Editor makes the decision on the paper, and informs the authors on the decision.

 Once reviewer reports have been received, authors are given 3 weeks to revise the paper.
 The revised paper along with a point-by-point response to the reviewer reports and with the explanations on any changes made in the paper should be returned to the Editorial Office within 3 weeks.

 The revised paper, approved and signed by reviewers and Scientific Editor, is considered as the final version.
 Any changes in the text, figures or tables are not permitted thereafter.

-Submitted manuscript is registered by Editorial Staff at the time of receipt of a hard copy by mail or electronic version by e-mail.
+Submitted manuscript is registered by Editorial Staff at the time of submission of an article through the journal's website, receipt of a hard copy by mail or electronic version by e-mail.

 Scientific Editors make a decision as to who will be assigned to review a manuscript, following a field of research.

-A manuscript is send to the assigned reviewers.
+A manuscript is send to the assigned reviewer.

 Once reviewer reports have been received, the Editorial Staff send these reports to the authors.
-If two positive reports are obtained, the paper is accepted for publication.
+If positive report is obtained, the paper is accepted for publication.
 If revision is required, the authors revise the paper, considering all reviewers’ observations and recommendations.